ruxunderscore/powershell-profile/README.md

 # 🎨 PowerShell Profile (Pretty PowerShell)

-A stylish and functional PowerShell profile that looks and feels almost as good as a Linux terminal.
+A stylish and functional PowerShell profile that looks and feels almost as good as a Linux terminal, based on ChrisTitusTech's Powershell Profile.
+Includes a profile.ps1 file with more Functions, with a focus on media organization.

 ## ⚡ One Line Install (Elevated PowerShell Recommended)